The following records were compiled by Debbie Greenlee. She is the owner and author of this page.

 These books or copies of these books have not been filmed by LDS and are not held at any archive in Poland.
 I felt it imperative that somehow these and other books in this parish be preserved.
 Ks.
 Kudła, like most priests in Poland, has very little time to help family researchers.
 He allowed me to digitally photograph his records with the agreement that I would index the records, place the index on the Internet, give him a CD of the records and do look-ups for people who requested them.
 This would largely alleviate his work load.

-Since the priest will not be receiving donations for doing look-ups and research - the double edged sword for having his load lightened - I feel it only fair that I charge to provide copies of the actual records and forward the money to the priest.
+Since the priest will not be receiving donations for doing look-ups and research - the double edged sword for having his load lightened - I feel it only fair that I charge to provide copies of the actual records and forward the money to ks.
+Kudła, the parish priest in Bukowsko.
 If you would like a scan of a particular record or records, please contact me.
-There is a $2.00 fee for each record requested.
 Included in the fee will be a scan of the book cover.
 The record scans will be returned by email.
 If a person wants me to print out the record and mail it there will be an additional charge (which will cover my cost of copies and postage).
 Record images obtained in either manner may not be reproduced on the Internet, directly or indirectly, or in any other place or form, other than in a personal family history book printed in hard copy only.
 All fees must be paid before I send any records.
-I will forward the $2.00 fee per record to ks.
-Kudła, the parish priest in Bukowsko and include your name and the surnames you are researching.
+When I forward the fee to ks.
+Kudła, I will include your name and the surnames you are researching.

-In order for me to quickly (thus the low $2.00 fee) locate the records you request please send me the Volume (Tom) number, page number, record number and the infant’s full name.
+In order for me to quickly locate the records you request please send me the Volume (Tom) number, page number, record number and the infant’s full name.
 Example:

 Volume X, page 2, rec.
 73, Antoni Sokoł.